steppedreckoner/TowerDefense/ReadMe.txt

 -(PARTIAL) More enemy types with level progression for the same enemy type.

--Slowing of enemies is temporary.
+-(DONE) Slowing of enemies is temporary.

--Lives and money displayed on-screen.
+-(PARTIAL) Lives and money displayed on-screen (Works, but I might try and make it look better).

 -(DONE) Losing all lives causes a game over screen with an option to reset.

 -Checks made to see if enemy is on a certain square have tolerances that scale with time mult (currently static).

+-Sound

 -Balancing